 The parking rates for the residential component are quite high, and parking provided at this rate is unlikely to be used in practice.
 A lower rate is proposed in accordance with good Transit Oriented Development principles.
 A rate of 1 space per 1 bed and 2 bed dwellings, and 2 spaces per 3 bedroom dwelling is more appropriate for this development.
 Census data for the Sutherland Shire area shows that for residential apartments higher than 4 storeys confirms these proposed rates.
-Residential visitor parking spaces will be provided at a rate of 1 space / 8 units.
+Residential visitor parking spaces will be provided at a rate of 1 space / 6 units, which falls between the Council's LGA wide rate of 1 per 4 units and the RTA's regional centre rate of 1 per 7 units.
 An application of these rates is shown in Table 7.

-TABLE 7: RESIDENTIAL SITE PARKING DEMAND

-COMPONENT SCALE PARKING RATE PEAK PARKING DEMAND Residential 597 units total 144 x 1 bed 385 x 2 bed 68 x 3 bed 1 space / 1 bed 1 spaces / 2 bed 2 spaces / 3 bed 1 visitor space / 8 units 665 Plus 75 visitor spaces TOTAL - • 740
+IADLE / TABLE 7: RESIDENTIAL SITE PARKING DEMAND COMPONENT SCALE PARKING RATE PEAK PARKING DEMAND Residential 597 units total 144 x 1 bed 385 x 2 bed 68 x 3 bed 1 space / 1 bed 1 spaces / 2 bed 2 spaces / 3 bed 1 visitor space / 6 units 665 Plus 100 visitor spaces TOTAL - - 765